Author: Yzanne Mackay

 Substitution tables allow your learners to have a go at specific vocabulary and grammatical structures, whilst also introducing them to some of the most important elements of nutrition.
 Ask your learner to choose a word from each column to make an accurate sentence.
 Can your learner add their own choice of food in the blank spaces at the end of the first column?

-You can download the full Healthy Eating teaching plan, which includes three flashcard sets and multiple substitution tables, by clicking on the button below.
+You can download a full Healthy Eating teaching plan, which includes three flashcard sets and multiple substitution tables, by clicking on the button at the top and bottom of this article.